A Comprehensive Guide to Tattoo Aftercare

 If your tattoo is wrapped in glad-wrap, this can be removed as soon as you get home.
 Once removed, wash your tattoo with lukewarm water and antibacterial soap.
 There is no need for creams over the first 1-3 days of your tattoo as it dries out.

 If your tattoo is wrapped in second-skin, this can be left on for 2-5 days depending on how well it remains on your skin.
 After 5 days, it can be removed in the shower under hot water by peeling away from the centre of the body.
 It is completely normal for ink and bodily fluids to collect inside of the second-skin, creating a blister-type effect.
-Do not pop the second skin to remove this build-up unless you can remove it.
+Do not pop the second skin to remove this build-up unless you are able to fully remove the second skin covering.
+If the second skin covering begins to lift before 2 - 5 days have passed, do not attempt to re-stick the second skin, as you may trap bacteria beneath the bandage.
+Remove it fully to continue healing.

 2 - 5 days after your tattoo…

 We recommend allowing your tattoo to dry out, meaning you should use little to no moisturiser in these days.
 If the scabbing/dryness is causing discomfort, a small amount of scent-free cream (Hustle Butter, pawpaw, etc.) can be used to alleviate discomfort.
+Ensure the tattoo remains more dry than wet, as the moisture is a magnet for bacteria.
 Your tattoo should be washed only once per day with unscented antibacterial soap, and you should pat your tattoo dry with a clean towel to avoid tearing off any scabs that are forming.
+You should avoid moisturising unless completely necessary (e.g. you’re experiencing discomfort due to the dryness).

 1 - 2 weeks after your tattoo…